vpavlenko/study-music/README.md

 Do you know how to enroll in a music theory program (master's/PhD) after a computer science BSc and two years of jazz college ([linkedin](https://www.linkedin.com/in/vitaly-pavlenko-9729bb76/))?
 Please, let me know: cxielamiko@gmail.com, [t.me/vitalypavlenko](https://t.me/vitalypavlenko) (asking for myself)

-I'm always happy to chat about visualisation-aided music education and research popularisation
+I'm always happy to chat about visualisation-aided music education and research popularisation.
+Also, I constantly feel severely deprived of communication with the real academic theoretic community, so drop me a line ;)